FAMILY LAW TIPS FOR MEN

 In legal battles and in getting through legal mine fields, the lawyer or law office you select will likely be the

 single most important decision you make.
 You can’t change history, the law, pick the Judge, or force courtroom decisions but your lawyer can give you good advice as to what to expect and what may be worth pursuing or not.
 She can also present your case in the best way and debate important issues to get the best results.
 As in most selection processes, its good to go with referrals, from instincts and what feels right.
 If you are not impressed after interviewing or getting an initial consultation from a Family Law Attorney, repeat your efforts with one or more others until you are comfortable.
-Don't hire a Malcreant Attorney.
+Hire a Certified Family Law Specialists (Marilyn York) not a Malcreant Attorney.

 Many lawyers who do Family Law do it as a fill-in to keep from starving and may not even like doing it.
 Obviously you would be much better off with a lawyer who chooses to do Family Law exclusively because she likes it.
-Such Exclusive Family Law Attorneys would naturally be more up to date and experienced in Family Law Matters.
+Such Exclusive Family Law Attorneys (Marilyn York) would naturally be more up to date and experienced in Family Law Matters.
 If your child needed tonsils removed, wouldn't you select a surgeon that does several such operations a week, not several a year?
-Don't hire a Malcreant Attorney.

-Although it may be therapeutic to Publish your Thoughts and Feelings on the Web or tell your friends and family, it can also be very detrimental to your case.
+Although it may be therapeutic to Publish your Thoughts and Feelings using Social Media or tell your friends and family, it can also be very detrimental to your case.
 Such secrets last a short time and will likely make it back to your "EX" and be used against you.
 Do yourself and your Attorney a favor by not sharing.
 The Attorney Client Privilege only exists with your Attorney.

 Don't lie to your Attorney or in Court.
 Don't try to fake a drug test.
 Don't try to hide Marital Assets.
 Any such misbehavior will cause the Court to suspect everything you say and tend to believe everything bad your "EX" says about you.
 Don't underestimate your "EX" or opposing Attorney.
-Don't hire a Malcreant Attorney.
 Fight fair with facts and a good Attorney whose rapport with the Court can work in your favor.

 Divorce Court is Not a Contest